leaptran/dev-environments-python/README.md

 	Use on other platforms at your own risk.

-Once container is running, execute `conda activate cvenv` (leaptran open source projects) or `conda activate base` for a minimal/clean python3.9 environment
+Once container is running, execute `conda activate cvenv` (leaptran open source projects) or `conda activate base` for a clean python3.9 environment